manuzhang/nativetask/README.md

 #What is NativeTask?
 NativeTask is a **performance oriented** native engine for Hadoop MapReduce.

 NativeTask can be used transparently as a replacement of in-efficient Map Output Collector , or as a full native runtime which support native mapper and reducer written in C++.
-Please check [bconf paper]
+Please check paper for details [*NativeTask: A Hadoop Compatible Framework for High Performance*](http://prof.ict.ac.cn/bpoe2013/downloads/papers/S7201_5910.pdf).

 Some early discussions of NativeTask can be found at [MAPREDUCE-2841](https://issues.apache.org/jira/browse/MAPREDUCE-2841).